 You might be shocked to discover not all recyclables end up being reused: Plastic is not fantastic – the dirty secret of where our recycling really goes

 I’m always keen to discover more ways we can reduce our reliance on plastic and try new products at the same time.
-This is why I got quite excited when I saw an advert on Instagram recently for the brand Who Gives A Crap.
-The very clever and attention grabbing name is for a brand of toilet roll that is on a mission to do good.
+This is why I got quite excited when I first saw an advert on Instagram for the brand Who Gives A Crap.
+The very clever and attention-grabbing name is for a brand of toilet roll that is on a mission to do good.

 I was sucked in by the name and the pretty toilet rolls in the pictures.
 They are all wrapped individually in colourful and patterned paper with no plastic in sight.

 I’d bought some loo roll from our local Tesco before that was wrapped in paper and thought it was brilliant.
 I even got home and told Ben about it.
 Of course, I bought some too.
 The next time I went in it wasn’t there.
 I’ve no idea why.
 The whole aisle was just toilet rolls wrapped in non-recyclable single-use plastic.
 Arg!

 I thought they were about to sell something plastic-free and do something good, but they either changed their mind or sales weren’t strong enough perhaps.
 I don’t know, but it’s frustrating and the supermarkets should be pushing all the brands that are more eco-friendly and forcing us to buy them.